 1924 b.
-September 8th. as Marie Parent in Montreal.
+Sept 8th? as Marie Parent in Montreal, Canada.
 Her father was an architect.
 French Canadian Surrealist Painter and creator of objects She studied art at the Ecole des Beaux-Arts.

 1942 - 1947 Studied at the studio of Alfred Pellan, in Montreal.
 1947 First solo exhibition at the Dominion Gallery in Montreal.
 She met and married the artist Jean Benoit Formed the short-lived Prisme d'Yeux, an organisation of Quebec artists, with Pellan and Benoit.
 Expelled from Art School.
 Played Cadavre Exquis.
 1948 Moved to Paris.
 1959 Officially joined the surrealists in Paris Organizer of the hall devoted to fetishism at the EROS (Exposition inteRnatiOnale du Surrealisme) held in Paris.
 For this exhibition she designed both the poster and the catalogue.
 On 2 December, two weeks before the exhibition was to open, Benoit performed a piece entitled The Execution of the Testament of the Marquis de Sade at the apartment of the Surrealist poet Joyce Mansour.
 Masculin/Feminin